sebastianzillessen/KCLInformaticsMScProjectLayout/Readme.md

 Changes have been made by Sebastian Zillessen (sebastian.zillessen@kcl.ac.uk) to adapt it to KCL.

-The front page has been adapted from the official front page of KCL which was ported to LaTex by André Müller (andre.mueller@kcl.ac.uk).
+The front page has been adapted from the official front page of KCL which was ported to LaTex by Andre Müller (andre.mueller@kcl.ac.uk).
 Many thanks!

 Feel free to modify it or adapt it to your requirements, just make sure that you share your wisdom with everyone else by submitting a merge request.